Feeling Helpless Because of Coronavirus? Here Are 11 Things You Can Do

 People with low incomes, or whose work is being interrupted by cancellations of events, travel, or education due to coronavirus, will need more help than ever.
 Visit Feeding America’s site to find a food bank near you that could use donations of food, toiletries or money, and possibly volunteers.

-Or visit the national 211 hotline page, or the 211 service operated by the United Way in your area (such as this one for southeastern Michigan) to find out how to give or volunteer to aid organizations.
+Or visit the national 211 hotline page, or the 211 service operated by the United Way in your area to find out how to give or volunteer to aid organizations.

 If you confirm that the food bank near you is accepting in-person donations or help, this is an acceptable reason to leave your house or apartment during “stay home” orders.